France and Italy open to German ECB chief, but not Weidmann: Spiegel

 The term of the current ECB president, Italy’s Mario Draghi, expires in late 2019.

-Reporting by Tom Sims; Additional reporting by Thomas Escritt in Berlin, Maya Nikolaeva and Michel Rose in Paris, and Gavin Jones in Rome; Editing by Gareth Jones
+Reporting by Tom Sims; Additional reporting by Thomas Escritt in Berlin, and Maya Nikolaeva and Michel Rose in Paris; Editing by Gareth Jones